 Substance abuse is a scourge across the nation, including in Texas.
 Addiction chemically corrupts both mind and body, creating dependency and warping people’s behaviors.
 By the time someone hits rock bottom, their entire life — socially, economically, psychologically, and physically — could be ruined.
 For those struggling with addiction and their loved ones, however, there’s hope.
-A Dallas addiction treatment center has the programs people need to end their addiction for good.
+Drug rehab in Dallas, Texas provides the programs people need to end their addiction for good.

 Detox at a Dallas Addiction Treatment Center

 Over the course of an addiction, chemicals cause the brain and body to adapt.
 At first, the body is unused to the presence of a substance, allowing for quick and potent highs.
 Over time, however, the body adjusts, and it takes more of a substance used more often to achieve the same high.
 As the body builds tolerance, the brain drives cravings, which in turn fuels the vicious cycle of addiction.
 When a physical dependency is unfulfilled, the affected person undergoes withdrawal.
 Withdrawal is particularly severe for heavy users, and for users of alcohol, heroin, and benzos.

 Since withdrawal is so severe, doctors strongly recommend against going through withdrawal alone, aka “cold turkey.”
 Instead, doctors recommend that patients seek detox treatment at a Dallas addiction treatment center.
 At San Antonio Recovery Center, we offer detox programs for alcohol and heroin, for both men and women.